-Equity Monday: Big iPads, and Ballmer-era Google – TechCrunch
+Equity Monday: Big iPads and Ballmer-era Google – TechCrunch

-Hello and welcome back to Equity, TechCrunch’s venture capital-focused podcast where we unpack the numbers behind the headlines.
+Hello and welcome back to Equity, TechCrunch’s venture-capital-focused podcast where we unpack the numbers behind the headlines.

 This is Equity Monday, our weekly kickoff that tracks the latest private market news, talks about the coming week, digs into some recent funding rounds and mulls over a larger theme or narrative from the private markets.
 You can follow the show on Twitter here and myself here.